 Print vs. Digital

-Print retains its hold on the market: 61% of physicians said they preferred the print version of medical journals.* Furthermore, 91% read the print edition, but only 50% read the digital version.* A plurality of respondents prefer the print edition because they easily can take notes or tag pages for future reference.
+Print retains its hold on the market: 91% read the print edition, but only 56% read the digital version.* Many of the respondents to the survey noted that they prefer the print edition because they easily can take notes or tag pages for future reference.

 Advertising at Conferences

-Despite their skepticism about conference advertising, 70% of physicians who attend conferences visit exhibit halls to learn about new products and procedures of which they were not previously aware.* And a majority of conference attendees also seek out information about products and procedures of which they already were aware.
-So be sure to bring materials to conferences that will raise awareness and educate physicians about your new products.
+72% of physicians who attend conferences visit exhibit halls to learn about new products and procedures of which they were not previously aware.* And a majority of conference attendees also seek out information about products and procedures of which they already were aware.
+Be sure to bring materials to conferences that will raise awareness and educate physicians about your new products.

 Seeing Sales Reps

-Did you know that four out of five doctors meet with pharma or device sales reps?
-The problem, however, is that physicians often are unsatisfied with the information sales reps present.
+Physicians often are unsatisfied with the information sales reps present them at meetings.
 According to a study conducted by DRG Digital/Manhattan Research, pharma sales reps present information physicians already have seen in more than half of all meetings.

 One way to charm physicians is to leave behind educational materials they can give to patients.
-Print magazines and print materials such as brochures are found at 59% and 51% of physicians’ practices, for use as patient education materials.* This suggests sales reps should bring information for the physician, as well as branded educational materials such as anatomical charts for their patients.
+Print magazines and print materials such as brochures are found at 53% of physicians’ practices for use as patient education materials.* This suggests sales reps should bring information for the physician, as well as branded educational materials such as anatomical charts for their patients.

 The state of healthcare marketing is robust, and the newest data is unequivocal: Multichannel campaigns work best.
 Place your ads in reputable journals—print and digital editions—and their email newsletters, equip your sales reps with patient education materials, and train them to present information that physicians can’t find elsewhere.
 This new data from Kantar Media buttress the effectiveness of marketers who operate by consistently engaging physicians via journals, digital materials, and in-person touchpoints; it should encourage everyone else to adopt just such a multichannel approach to engaging physicians.